Rodent Control Strategies

 - University of California, Davis IPM Online: Pests of homes, structures, people and pets.

-- University of Florida’s IFAS Extension: Non-chemical rodent control measures.
+- University of Florida’s IFAS Extension: Rodent control measures.

 - Center for Disease Control and Prevention: Information on disease hazards posed by rodent infestations.